 L385 Science Fiction (3 cr.)
-A survey of British and American science fiction from the 19th to the 20th century wih an emphasis on the latter.
+A survey of British and American science fiction from the nineteenth to the twentieth century with an emphasis on the latter.

 L387 Russian Literature in Translation (3 cr.)
 Classics of Russian literature, including short stories, novels, and dramas.
 Works studied are selected from such writers as Pushkin, Gogol, Turgenev, Tolstoy, Dostoevsky, Chekhov, Gorky, and Solzhenitsyn.
 (No knowledge of the Russian language is necessary.)